 My research is motivated by my experiences as an elementary school teacher in an economically disadvantaged community in New Orleans.
 My students and their families inspired me to conduct research focused on informing the development of interventions and policies to support positive child development in high-risk, low-income communities.
 In particular, I was struck by the resilient outcomes of some students who thrived despite the odds, and by the extensive involvement of multiple family members in the lives of young children.
 My goal is to understand how to leverage these strengths to conduct research to inform policy and program development that ultimately improves the life chances of young children from economically disadvantaged communities.
 In addition, I am interested in understanding how culture shapes parenting, family relationships, and child development.

 Broadly, my research program considers how family relationships are shaped by individual characteristics and larger cultural and socioeconomic contexts to influence parental well-being, parenting and coparenting behaviors, and early childhood social and emotional development.
 My focus is on identification of family strengths among disadvantaged families.

-Specifically, my research examines how significant adults, including fathers and grandmothers, influence early childhood development, directly, through interactions with the child, and indirectly, through relationships with the mother.
+Specifically, my research focuses on understanding how adults, including parents, support network members and grandmothers, influence young children directly through interactions with children, and indirectly through relationships with each other.
 Considering other family members or adults who play significant support and caregiving roles is especially relevant to child development in disadvantaged and ethnic minority communities.

 Please contact Dr. Melissa Barnett if you are unable to locate one of the publications listed below.
 Please see the CV for a complete list of publications.

 Barnett, M.A., Mortensen, J. & Gonzalez, H. (in press).
 Grandmother involvement and maternal psychological distress among Mexican origin families with young children.
 Journal of Family Issues.